pkmn/engine/src/lib/gen1/README.md

   first](https://www.smogon.com/forums/threads/gen-3-on-ps-final-fixes.3527268/post-5989318).

-Pokémon Showdown enforces several clauses *before* the battle: **Cleric Clause** (all Pokémon must have full HP and PP, and not have any status conditions prior to the battle), **Tradeback Clause** (Pokémon may not have moves obtained from trading back from Pokémon Gold/Silver/Crystal, though may have DV spreads which would otherwise be unobtainable), **Species Clause** (players may not have more than one of the same Pokémon species on their team) and bans specific moves via **Evasion Clause**, **OHKO Clause**, and the **Invulnerability Clause** - none of these are implemented by the pkmn engine as they can all be accomplished at a higher level by the client.
+Pokémon Showdown enforces several clauses *before* the battle: **Cleric Clause** (all Pokémon must have full HP and PP, and not have any status conditions prior to the battle), **Stat Tradeback Clause** (Pokémon may not have moves obtained from trading back from Pokémon Gold/Silver/Crystal, though may have DV spreads which would otherwise be unobtainable), **Species Clause** (players may not have more than one of the same Pokémon species on their team) and bans specific moves via **Evasion Clause**, **OHKO Clause**, and the **Invulnerability Clause** - none of these are implemented by the pkmn engine as they can all be accomplished at a higher level by the client.
 Similarly, Pokémon Showdown's UI mods, the **HP Percentage Mod** which displays the HP percentage of a Pokémon instead of pixel information and the **Move Effectiveness Mod** which corrects for the [dual-type damage misinformation glitch](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Dual-type_damage_misinformation) or the correction to [Poison/Burn animation with 0 HP](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Poison.2FBurn_animation_with_0_HP) are all